Jacob-Oq/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Item 1
+- A modern computer (Although I was able to do this running Windows 7 and once on Linux | Ubuntu just to try it)
-- Item 2
+- A Microsoft Azure account if to use a virtual machine
-- Item 3
+- Patience (Be sure to take your time and don't give in to frustrations.
+If something isn't working correctly double check and be sure a step didn't get skipped.
+This can take some time to get running and you may be tempted to rush things.)
-- Item 4
+- Minimal distractions.
+Focus is key.
-- Item 5
+- Maybe some backgorund music to help pass the time if you prefer

 <h2>Installation Steps</h2>

-Before installing any files, be sure to have Internet Information Services (IIS) enabled.
+If using a virtual machine be sure you are on the VM and not your main system.
+Then, before installing any files, be sure to have Internet Information Services (IIS) enabled.
 OsTicket will be installed locally and it needs IIS in order to function.
 To turn on IIS, open the Control Panel.

 ![setting up iis -1](https://github.com/Jacob-Oq/osticket-prereqs/assets/150084528/f08c96b9-2a08-4005-9f6c-841bd8dff76e)